 - If your child’s knock knee is caused by an underlying condition, such as rickets or scurvy, the condition will need to be treated.

-- If osteomyelitis is the causing factor (systemic antibiotics and possible surgery may be required).
+- If osteomyelitis is the causing factor (systemic antibiotics and possible surgery may be necessary).

 - Corrective surgery (osteotomy) may be recommended in cases where knock-knees is the result of an inherited bone deformity and is causing severe knee pain and problems walking.